algolia/magento/_src/m2-technical-troubleshooting.md

 ---
 layout: m2-documentation
-title: Prerequisites
+title: Step by step guide
-permalink: /doc/m2/prerequisites/
+permalink: /doc/m2/technical-troubleshooting/
-description: Technical troubleshooting - Prerequisites
+description: Technical troubleshooting - Step by step guide
 ---

 One of the biggest goals of the extension is to handle **the indexing of your Magento data** to Algolia’s servers.
 As Magento is highly configurable, every website using it is unique and behaves differently.